lizzx666/Beauty-Care-Analysis/README.md

 # Beauty-Care-Analysis

-Keep a track record of beauty care analysis conducted during Jun 2019.
+Keep a track record of beauty care analysis conducted from Jun 2019 to Jul 2019.